A Mom’s Guide to Raising Thriving Kids with ADHD

 The focus is growth, not fixing.

-Because when a child feels good, they do better.
-That’s why happiness skills—emotional regulation, resilience, and connection—are the most important skills we can model.
+Because when a child feels capable and understood, they do better.
+That’s why happiness skills—emotional regulation, resilience, and connection—aren’t extras.
+They're leadership skills.

 Progress comes from what you model.

 Not more rules.
 Not more consequences.
-But the traits you practice every day—especially when things are hard.
+But how you lead—especially when things are hard.

 This isn’t about doing more.